topStrip1

 • Have a safety plan: If you know dinner with your parents will be a triggering night, plan for how you will deal with all of those emotions beforehand.
 Maybe a friend can pick you up, or you can go exercise to blow off steam afterward.

 • Do things for yourself: The holidays can be an especially selfless time; you’re constantly expected to give to others.
-While giving and acts of kindness can boost mental health, it’s important to not neglect your own health.
+While giving and acts of kindness can boost mental health, it’s important not to neglect your own health.
 Take time to do something just for you today.

-• Be in Community: Recognize that this holiday season is going to be difficult for many people, and help each other through it.
+• Be in community: Recognize that this holiday season is going to be difficult for many people, and help each other through it.
 Ask how you can support your friends and tell them how they can support you in return.

 These are just a few things you can do to support your mental health this season.
 If you are struggling, a therapist can also help.

-When to see a therapist for holiday depression
+When to See a Therapist for Holiday Depression

 There are some things self-care and talking to a friend won’t help; mental illness is one of those.
 If you’re struggling with depression, anxiety, substance abuse, seasonal depression, or any other mental health issue this Christmas season, talk to a therapist.